-One of the most amazing things you’ll ever do in youth ministry is to empower your students to take ownership of the youth ministry.
+One of the most amazing things you’ll ever do in youth ministry is empower students to take ownership of the program.
 After all, it’s their ministry (or should be).
 Having a wide variety of youth ministry student roles helps turn that goal into a reality.

 I’ll certainly never forget my youth pastor allowing me to serve and empowering me to do so.
-It all started with just letting me make the announcements and emcee youth group…and 18 years later I’m a youth worker myself and I’m not only empowering teens to take ownership of the ministry but I’m coaching other youth workers to follow some of the same steps I learned from my youth pastor!
+It all started with just letting me make the announcements and emcee youth group..
+Now, two decades later, I’m a youth worker myself.
+I’m not only empowering teens to take ownership of our ministry but coaching other youth workers to follow some of the same steps I learned from my youth pastor!

-2. Games – If you plan to do a game (or two) during the course of your meeting together, have one of your students plan for the game and then allow them to run it!
+If you plan to play a game (or two) during the course of a meeting or event, ask one or more students to plan the game ahead of time.
+Then allow those kids to run it.

-3. Greeting – Have students be the first contact when someone walks through the doors of your facility.
-Prepare a welcome table and get a few students to welcome guests.
+Make sure teenagers are the first contact when someone walks through your facility’s doors.
+Prepare a welcome table and recruit several students to greet guests as they arrive.

-6. Prayer – I love when students lead our meetings in prayer.
-Solicit teens (ahead of time) who feel comfortable praying in front of your group and give them the mic!
+I love when students lead our youth meetings in prayer.
+Ahead of time, ask teens who feel comfortable to pray in front of your group.
+Then give them the mic.

-7. Social media – Encourage your teens to take ownership of your youth group’s Facebook page, Twitter or whatever social medium you use.
-Have students update your social media platforms (under your direction) and share your ministry with the world!
+Encourage teens to take ownership of your youth group’s Facebook page and other social media.
+Have students update the platforms (under your direction) and share your ministry with the online community.

-9. Lead mission & service projects – Pull together students who are excited about missions or serving and empower them to lead a project for your youth ministry.
-Help coach them through all the logistics, but let them coordinate the projects!
+Assemble students who are excited about missions or serving, and empower them to lead a project for the youth ministry.
+Coach them through all the logistics, but let them coordinate and oversee the projects.

 One of the best decisions I ever made was giving up the mic to allow teens to share talks or stories with the group.
-You should coach teens who plan to share ahead of time, but empower them to teach or preach.
+Definitely coach them ahead of time, but then empower them to teach or preach.

-Encouraging and empowering your students to do the work of the ministry will go a long way in helping steer them away from being consumers.
+Encouraging and empowering young people to do the work of ministry goes a long way toward steering them away from being consumers.
 Providing youth ministry student roles helps mold kids into lifelong participants in God’s Kingdom.